Georges Carrey

 In search of a new language, a different form of expression, he converted to abstract painting and returned to Paris to free himself from the shackles of figurative painting.

-In 1952, he returned to Brussels where he cofounded the group "Art abstrait".
+In 1952, he returned to Brussels where he co-founded the group "Art abstrait".

-1953: Carrey was on the road to success, he had exhibitions, an art dealer but he died of sudden heart attack.
+1953: Carrey was on the road to success, he had exhibitions, an art dealer but he died of a sudden heart attack.